Arc676/WikiSort/README.md

 ## Visualizer

 The repository also includes a visualizer for the sorting algorithms.
 The visualizer uses [ImGui](https://github.com/ocornut/imgui) for its interface.
-A Makefile to compile the visualizer is included in the folder; the ImGui submodule must also be cloned before compilation.
+The visualizer output can also be recorded to video files (MPEG, `.mpg`) using the [OpenGL recorder library](https://github.com/Arc676/OpenGLRecorder) available under GPLv3.
+A Makefile to compile the visualizer is included in the folder; the submodules must also be cloned before compilation.

 ## Licensing